Woodbine1318/lateral-flow-tests/README.md

 1.  **Create a Gatsby site.**

-    Use the Gatsby CLI ([install instructions](https://www.gatsbyjs.com/docs/tutorial/part-0/#gatsby-cli)) to create a new site, specifying the default starter.
+    Use the Gatsby CLI for lateral flow tests <a href="https://www.lateralflowtests.com"> ([install instructions](https://www.gatsbyjs.com/docs/tutorial/part-0/#gatsby-cli)) to create a new site, specifying the default starter.

     ```shell
     # create a new Gatsby site using the default starter